everestate/serverless-router-aws/README.md

 # @everestate/serverless-router-plugin-dynamodb

-> [Serverless Router](https://github.com/everestate/serverless-router) plugin to handle AWS DynamoDB stream events
+> [Serverless Router](https://github.com/everestate/serverless-router) plugin to handle http, streaming and other events at AWS λ

 ## Installation